|Flag Type:||County Flag|

 The Hampshire Flag is a community flag proclaiming the unique identity of this historic English county.

-The flag displays a bi-colour of yellow and red with a rose and crown, colours and symbols associated with the county for centuries.
+The flag is a bi-colour of yellow and red, with symbols of a rose and crown.

-A number of local organisations, including Hampshire Hockey Association and the Lymington & District Historical Society, proposed the registration of this flag.
-Although using traditional elements, it is not a traditional flag as its origins lie in a 1992 design.
-However, the flag received the support of the county’s administrative and ceremonial leaders to ensure registration.
+A number of local organisations, including Hampshire Hockey Association and Lymington & District Historical Society, proposed this flag for registration.

 The following community in Hampshire has registered a flag: